-COMS 292 Special Topics: (3 Hours)
+COMS 292 Special Topics:\ (3 Hours)

 This course periodically offers specialized or advanced discipline-specific content related to the study of communication not usually taught in the curriculum.
 This course may expand upon a topic introduced in a current course, synthesize topics that span across existing courses, or explore a topic not currently addressed in the Communication Studies curriculum.
 Students may repeat Special Topics in Communication Studies for credit, but only on different topics.
-This is a repeatable course and may be taken more than once for credit.